toddhorner/AFT/states/NE.md

 2. From personal communication with the NE chapter of the APA:
     >The Nebraska Department of Economic Development provides Planning Grants, which cover Comprehensive Plans, but the county must meet all Low- to Moderate Income requirements which is difficult.
 There is no state agency that directly writes plans.

+2. From correspondence with Prof. Scholz:
+    >Nebraska state government does not track adoption and updates of local comprehensive plans, but indirectly the Nebraska Department of Economic Development would have records of planning processes (new plan adoptions or plan updates) that are being funded partially by Community Development Block Grant funds.
+I don’t know how complete, how well organized, or how long that information is kept.

 2. Outside the parameters stated above, no state agency or program provides grants or technical assistance to support the development of local comprehensive plans or farmland protection plans.